A Small Dog Coat Pattern You Can Sew Yourself

-Be sure to print the pieces at 100% or as close to 100% as possible.
+Be sure to print the pieces at 100%/actual size or as close to 100 percent as possible.
 The most important thing is that all of the pieces print at the same size so they fit together.

-Tape the small pieces to the large piece, matching the letters to each other.Continue to 3 of 6 below.
+Tape the small pieces to the large piece, matching the letters to each other, and cut out on the outer line.

-Optional: To add extra warmth to your dog's coat, cut a matching piece of cotton batting and quilt it to the outer fabric before sewing the layers together.
+Optional: To add extra warmth to your dog's coat, cut a matching piece from batting, and quilt it to the outer fabric before sewing the layers together.

 Pin the outer and inner pieces right sides together, aligning the edges.
-If you are using a vinyl fabric, use clips instead of pins since straight pins will pierce the vinyl and ruin the waterproof qualities.
+If you are using a vinyl fabric, use clips instead of pins, since straight pins will pierce the vinyl and ruin the waterproof qualities.
 If you do not have clips, pin parallel to the edge, within the seam allowance.

 Clip all the curves and trim the corners to reduce bulk.
 Turn the dog coat right side out through the opening.

 Poke the corners into shape and make sure all the seams are open.
-You can press the seams, but take care that your iron is set to the correct temperature for the fabrics.
+Press the seams if desired, making sure the iron is set to the correct temperature for the fabrics.
 You can also finger-press to flatten the edges.

 Fold the seam allowance in along the opening, clipping if needed.
 Pin the opening closed.

-Your dog coat is all finished and ready for your precious pup to head out for a walk!
-Try these options for other ways to make or embellish warming wear for your pet:
+Your dog coat is all finished and ready for your precious pup to head out for a walk.
+Keep it as-is, or customize it with one of the options below.

 - Sew on reflective strips so your dog is visible while walking at night or on rainy days.